LouiseMsn/yolo-dataset-tool/README.md

 `-f` : [mandatory] folder where the input images are located.

 ## Correct annotations
-It is very common for some annotations to be wrong so the dataset needs to be partially corrected.
+It is very common for some annotations to be wrong so the dataset needs to be partiallyw corrected.
 The output dataset is formated to be corrected with [LabelImg](https://github.com/cloudy-sfu/labelimg).

 1. Install labelImg using the instruction in the repo, the pypi version kept crashing on my computer so used the build from source method.
 2. Launch the programm using `python3 labelImg.py`
-3. In LabelImg Click on `Open Dir` (CTRL+U) and open the /yolo-dataset/images/train or yolo-dataset/images/val directories depending on which one you want to correct.
+3. In LabelImg Click on `Open Dir` (CTRL+U) and open the /yolo_dataset/images/train or yolo_dataset/images/val directories depending on which one you want to correct.
 4. Click on `Change Save Dir` (CTRL+R) and select the label directory matching the images.
 If you selected correctly, labeled bounding boxes should appear.
 5. Manually correct the bounding boxes as you see fit.